Image of black board with a light bulb drawn on it

 Dr. Collins received her Phd in social psychology from the university of Maryland and is currently serving as the psychology cooperative education coordinator and PSI CHI advisor.

-Nicole Conklin, Instructional Specialist, is a Conservation Psychologist, studying human behavior and emotions as they relate to the natural world.
+Nicole Conklin, Assistant Teaching Professor, is a Conservation Psychologist, studying human behavior and emotions as they relate to the natural world.
 While obtaining her PhD at Antioch University New England, her research focuses on implementing reflective interventions in zoo and aquarium settings to strength visitors’ cognitive and affective outcomes and promote proenvironmental behavior.
 Nicole also works on a nationwide project that assists zoos and aquariums in engaging and co-designing zoo programming with the low-income communities surrounding their facilities.
 Additionally, she is a conservation psychology coach, assisting clients such as U.S Fish and Wildlife Refuges in implementing these co-design principles.
 Outside of work, Nicole enjoys staying active through Crossfit and spending time with family and friends.

 Photo of Samantha Coyle